-The important element of a well-optimized landing page is the call-to-action.
+The important element of a well-optimized landing page is the call to action.
 Since placement and visibility are important, make sure to use at minimum one clear, actionable call to action above the fold.
-Two to three other calls to actions can go throughout the remainder of the landing page.
+Two to three other calls to action can go throughout the remainder of the landing page.
 A more significant number of CTAs give your website visitor or prospect more chances to convert into a buyer.
 Add any trust signals your brand may have.
-These trust signals include industry group badges, member badges, customer testimonials, brand ambassadors and any other certification or qualification that enforces your B2B organization’s industry standing.
+These trust signals include industry group badges, member badges, customer testimonials, brand ambassadors, and any other certification or qualification that enforces your B2B organization’s industry standing.

 Points To Remember